EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

 # Creating a new project

 In the previous section we cloned an existing ASP.NET Web Forms application, **eShopLegacyWebForms**.
 In this section we will begin the migration process by creating a new project.
 The new project will be the migration target as we perform a side-by-side migration strategy.
-Because of the number of differences between .NET Framework and ASP.NET Core, the app will be migrated to a brand new project.
+Because of the number of differences between .NET Framework and ASP.NET Core, the app will be migrated to a new project.
 In addition, there is no direct migration path for Web Forms views to ASP.NET Core and the views will need to be completely rewritten.

 To create the new project we'll utilize Telerik UI for Blazor.
-The Telerik UI for Blazor contains productivity tools for Blazor applications and is a great fit for migration as well.
+Telerik UI for Blazor contains productivity tools for Blazor applications and is a great fit for migration as well.
 The Telerik templates, scaffolding tools, and components will reduce the amount of coding needed to write new views.

 {: .note-title }
 > The Telerik Extensions for Visual Studio are added to Visual Studio when installing Telerik UI for Blazor.
 If the extension isn't installed, it can be added from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikBlazorVSExtensions), or the Telerik UI for Blazor installer.
 Important: Telerik UI for Blazor is required to make use of the extension.